 By managing your infrastructure with code, tasks such as disaster recovery (DR) become easier to complete.
 DR strategies vary between cold, warm and hot, depending on specific goals wrapped around recovery time objectives (RTO) and recovery point objectives (RPO).

-Even with a cold DR plan, IaC allows you to reconstruct environments in another region to restore normal operations through automation, backups and platform services.
+Even with a cold DR plan, Infrastructure as Code (IaC) allows you to reconstruct environments in another region to restore normal operations through automation, backups and platform services.
 Reduced recovery time is the final result.
 The more complex the infrastructure and application, the more IaC increases in value during a DR scenario.

 High-level Cloud-based DR process